kinnara-digital-studio/kecak-workflow/docs/pluginsList_currencyColumnFormatter.md

 # Currency Column Formatter

-Currency column formatter are plugins to create a formatter in a column in the datalist.
+Currency column formatter are plugins to create a formatter in datalist column.

 ## How to use